Multi2Sim/multi2sim/trunk/doc/coding-guidelines/coding-guidelines.md

 ###
 In those cases where one specific variable cannot be identified that points to a region of dynamic memory during its entire lifetime, shared smart pointers should be used.
 Shared pointers contain internal reference counters.
 The last shared pointer being destroyed (i.e., losing scope or being a member of an object being destroyed) will free the dynamic memory that it points to.
 In most cases, a unique pointer can be used instead.

-An example of shared pointers is given can be found in Multi2Sim emulators, where multiple contexts can share one memory object.
+An example of shared pointers can be found in Multi2Sim emulators, where multiple contexts can share one memory object.
 The memory object must be freed only when the last context using it is destroyed.
 This context is not necessarily the context that originally created the memory object.